TechSecCTF/writeups/googlectf2017/rubik/README.md

 Please give me the result of:
 mykey.handshake(yourkey, "036e4e0a57cf8d05".from_hex().unwrap()).to_hex()
 1d740d43446f1755ec2fb066c2314444
+Your are now logged in!
 ```
-We compute the handshake with the following code:
+We compute the handshake with a short python snippet:
 ```
 [rubik]> python3
 Python 3.6.1 (default, Apr  4 2017, 09:40:51)